grusin-db/uc-azure-account-scim-sync-py/README.md

 - Service Principals
 - Groups and their members

-Yes, that means that group in a group, a.k.a. **nested groups are supported**!
+Group members can be any of the above, and yes, that means that group in a group, a.k.a. **nested groups are supported**!

+Synchronization principles:

-When doing synchronization no users, service principals or groups are ever deleted.
-Synchronization only adds new security principals, or updates their attributes (like display name, or active flag) of already existing ones.
-Group members are fully sychronized to match what is present in AAD.
-Optionally deep group search is possible.
+- When doing synchronization no security principals (users, service principals or groups) are ever deleted.
+- Synchronization only adds new security principals, or updates their attributes (like display name, or active flag) of already existing ones.
+- Group members are fully sychronized to match what is present in AAD.
+Any new groups members are automatically added to databricks account.
+- Optionally deep group search is possible to extend the list of synced groups by doing recursive searches.
+- By default incremental/change feed is used, hence only AAD/Entra groups that have changed since last runare being synced to Databricks!
+This reduces reduces synchronization time dramatically.
+- When incremental is used for a first time, the full sync is performed, consequitve runs will be just incrementals.

 ## Nested groups search